Ahoy: Maritime context

 The word created a maritime atmosphere in many songs which were composed after the period of the Tall ships, but without the traditional meaning of ahoi.
 In 1934 the song Wir lagen vor Madagaskar was composed with the first line of the chorus "Ahoi Kameraden".
 This can be seen as a sailors' song.
 The Pop song Schön ist die Liebe im Hafen with the final line of the chorus "Auch nicht mit Fürsten und Grafen / Tauschen wir Jungens, ahoi!" is based on a waltz, which was also composed in 1934.
 The Edelweiss Pirates probably adopted ahoi from Czech teenagers and used it as a greeting even after the group was banned in 1933.
+It was also used by Rammstein as a bridge on the 2003 song Reise, Reise from the album with the same name.
+The song has a nautical theme about fishermen.

 Watersport

 People who sail as a hobby adopted ahoi from those who sail as a living.
 From 1884 to 1887 the publication Ahoi! initially appeared as Zeitschrift für deutsche Segler (Magazine for German sailors), later as Zeitschrift für den Wassersport (Magazine for Watersport).
 In 1892 the Berlin sailing club Ahoi was founded.
 There's evidence of ahoi as a "sailor's call" in the area of Lake Constance in the 1920s.
 With the watersport's increasing popularity it came back into existence in the 1960s.
 Since then ahoi is also used as a formal greeting to officials on board, e.g. "Käptn ahoi!", or without an additional element.
 The use is considered by professionals unseamenlike and you should completely avoid the cry ("ahoi!").
 Its use is severely marked down on board and can destroy the whole level of newly formed, hard-earned trust.
 This already dying word has been revamped by lyricists once more.
 A rubber dinghy shipyard distributed from 1964 to 1992 their customer magazine Wiking ahoi (Viking ahoy).